kampersanda/elinor/README.md

 </p>

 Elinor is a Rust library for evaluating information retrieval (IR) systems.
-It provides a comprehensive set of tools and metrics tailored for IR engineers, offering an intuitive and easy-to-use interface.
+It provides a comprehensive set of metrics and statistical tests for evaluating and comparing IR systems.

 ## Key features